Sjord/Sjord.github.io/_posts/2023-02-20-textcube-sql-injection-session-ip-spoofing.md

 }
 ```

 The `$_SERVER['HTTP_CLIENT_IP']` contains the value from the `Client-IP` request header, and that's copied to `$_SERVER['REMOTE_ADDR']`, which normally contains the IP address of the client.
 This is meant to support proxy servers.
-Without a proxy server, the client connects directly to the web server, and their IP address will be set as `REMOTE_ADDR`.
+Without a proxy server, the client connects directly to the web server, and the server puts their IP address in `REMOTE_ADDR`.
 However, when you have a proxy server or a CDN such as CloudFlare in between, the client connects to the proxy server and not to your webserver.
 The webserver only receives connections from the proxy server, so `REMOTE_ADDR` will always contain the same IP address.
 To solve this, most proxy servers relay the IP of the client in a request header.
 The proxy sets `Client-IP`, and the webserver can use that to determine the IP address the request originated from.
 The problem is that anyone can set the `Client-IP` header, not just the proxy.
 If someone includes a `Client-IP` header in a request to the server, they can spoof their IP address.
 Textcube now thinks that the value from `X-Forwarded-For` or `Client-IP` header where the request came from.

-In this case, Burp's active scanner detected that this was possible.
+In this case, Burp's active scanner detected that IP spoofing was possible.
 I also often test this manually, or look in the code for use of the `X-Forwarded-For` header.
-There are also * [Burp](https://portswigger.net/bappstore/3a656c1be14148c6bf95642af42eb854) [plugins](https://portswigger.net/bappstore/ae2611da3bbc4687953a1f4ba6a4e04c) that automatically set these headers.
+There are also [Burp](https://portswigger.net/bappstore/3a656c1be14148c6bf95642af42eb854) [plugins](https://portswigger.net/bappstore/ae2611da3bbc4687953a1f4ba6a4e04c) that automatically set these headers.

 Impact depends on how to application uses the IP address.
 Sometimes it's possible to bypass a IP allow list or evade brute-force protection.
 Often it's just possible to change the IP address in the logs.